SunGraphicsMedia/PerchFieldType_nextgenimage/README.md

 # Next-gen image support for Perch CMS

 ## Installation
-Simply copy the `nextgenimage` directory into the `perch/addons/fieldtypes/` directory in an existing Perch installation.
+Copy the `nextgenimage` directory into the `perch/addons/fieldtypes/` directory in an existing Perch installation.

 ## Usage
 This extends the default image field type, meaning that all existing perch images will output identically by default.
 To take advantage of webp compression, set the output attribute to `nextgen`.